Articles

 One of the many important elements of prudent wealth management is to have your ‘succession plans’ well documented and understood.

-Most superannuation benefits are able to be allocated and by-pass the estate administration process where tax benefits can be to your beneficiaries’ advantage – but there is a process to be followed.
+Most superannuation benefits are able to be allocated and by-pass the estate administration process.
+In doing so, tax benefits can be to your beneficiaries’ advantage; but there is a process to be followed.

-Most insurance policy benefits can also by-pass the estate administration process, but only if the correct process is followed will you achieve your final goals.
+Most insurance policy benefits can also by-pass the estate administration process.
+If this suits your estate planning, be aware of correct procedures being required to achieve your final goals.

-If you want to benefit particularly beneficiaries directly from either of these sources (superannuation or insurance) then you must ensure that those beneficiaries have been formally nominated in a way acceptable to the trustees.
+If you want to benefit particularly beneficiaries directly from either of these sources (superannuation or insurance) then you must ensure that those beneficiaries have been formally nominated in a way acceptable to, and binding on, the trustees of those accounts.

 When it comes to ensuring that the right people receive the right amount of money and at the right time, you must ensure that the right documentation has been attended – and monitored and updated on a regular basis.